Selective Mutism: Helping Kids Find Their Voices

 Clinical Expert: Rachel Busman, PsyD, ABPP

-Parents may start to notice symptoms when their children are three or four, as they start to go on play dates or go to the park and notice that their child may be inhibited or too shy.
-We also know that when children enter school, this is when we hear complaints from teachers that a child is really unable to talk in their setting — even ask for help, ask to use the bathroom, and other things like that.
+Parents may start to notice symptoms when their children are three or four, as they start to go on play dates or go to the park and are inhibited or too shy.
+When these children enter preschool, teachers report that they are unable to talk in their setting — even ask for help, ask to use the bathroom, and other things like that.

-People often wonder how common is selective mutism.
-Our best estimates are that one in 140 children ages 3 to 8, have selective mutism.
+How common is selective mutism?
+Our best estimates are that one in 140 children ages 3 to 8 have SM.
 When you compare this with 1 in 20 children who have ADHD, it may seem that selective mutism is extremely rare.
-And while it certainly is less frequent, it is extremely debilitating as a child has to go to school every day and interact with friends.
-And when they’re unable to speak, they not only are missing opportunities to connect with others, but they’re unable to meet very important milestones and ask for help when necessary.
+And while it certainly is less frequent, it is extremely debilitating as a child has to go to school every day and interact with teachers and other children.
+And when they’re unable to speak, they not only are missing opportunities to connect with others, but they’re unable to meet very important milestones for social development.
+And they can’t ask for help when necessary.

-The good news is there are excellent evidence-based treatments available for children with selective mutism.
+The good news is there is excellent evidence-based treatment available for children with selective mutism.
 This involves a robust behavioral intervention program that helps children learn skills to face people, places, and situations where they were previously nonverbal.
-The goals include increasing verbalizations in helping kids flex brave muscles so they can talk in a variety of settings.
+The treatment encourages kids to flex what we call “brave muscles” to gradually increase speaking in a variety of settings.
+They are never pressured to talk, but are praised for “brave talk.”

-Good treatment should involve parents and should teach them the same skills so that they can best support their children when they’re not in session.
-This involves helping parents develop skills to help children brave talk in situations like school, at the ice cream store or the library.
+Good treatment should involve parents and should teach them the same skills the children learn so that they can best support their kids when they’re not in session.
+Parents help kids practice brave talking in situations like school, at the ice cream store or the library.